The Phantom Rebel

-Written in the late-fourteenth century, recent years have seen the Middle English poem Sir Gawain and The Green Knight become one of the most studied literary works associated with King Arthur and his fictional court of Camelot.
-In the piece, we lean of how one New Year's Day at Camelot, before the feast, King Arthur asks his knights to entertain him with tales of adventure.
-At this request, a large green knight suddenly appears on horseback and rides into the palace.
-He wears no armour but carries an axe in one hand and a spring of holly in the other, offering the king and his nobles the chance to take part in a game which seems impossible for them to lose.
+Written in the late fourteenth century, recent years have seen the Middle English poem Sir Gawain and the Green Knight become one of the most studied literary works associated with King Arthur and his court.
+It's a mammoth piece of work, literally and intellectually, and whole books have been written in its study.
+There's no way my description here will do it anything like justice, but the key details tell of how one New Year's Day at Camelot, before the feast, King Arthur asks his knights to entertain him with tales of adventure.
+No sooner as he asked this when a large figure dressed in green appears on horseback and rides into the court.
+He wears no armour but carries aloft an axe in one hand and a sprig of holly in the other, offering the King and his nobles the chance to take part in a game that seems impossible for them to lose.

-If any man is brave enough, say’s the Green Knight, he will allow them to strike him once without retaliation…on the condition that a year and a day later, the knight will be allowed to return the favour.
-Sir Gawain, the nephew of the King and the most eager of the group, asks for the honour of striking the Green Knight and subsequently takes off his head, to which the beheaded knight responds by picking up his severed head and holding it aloft before then reminding Sir Gawain that he will see him again a year and a day later.
+If any man is brave enough, he says, he will allow them to strike him once without retaliation; on the condition that a year and a day later, he will be allowed to return the favour.
+Sir Gawain, the nephew of the King and the most eager of the group, asks for the honour of striking the challenger and swiftly decapitates him.
+The Green Knight however, non-plussed, responds calmly, picking up his severed head and reminding Gawain that, as agreed, he will see him again a year and a day later.

 I would need to access a history of the Dieulacres, and I would be looking for a figure whose life and death contained specific characteristics connected to the horseman.
-Giving serious thought to the specific criteria what I would be searching for, I would need not only a victim that was beheaded (clearly) but also a perpetrator who could carry out such an act with impunity; a detail that would account for the absence of any antagonist having remained connected to the story of the spectre.
+Giving serious thought to the specific criteria that I would be searching for, I would need not only a victim that was beheaded, but also a perpetrator who could carry out such an act with impunity.
+This was a detail that would account for the absence of any antagonist having remained connected to the story of the spectre.